rwishavg/QR-Scanner/README.md

-# Emp_Attendance-
+# Emp_Attendance
-Track Emp Attendance
+An Android Application to track Employee Attendance